Thomas Paget (Puritan minister): Stockport

 John Bradshaw, Paget's patron at Stockport.

 Paget finally left Chad's for a well-paid and easier post.
 After the death of Oliver Cromwell on 3 September 1658, his son and successor, Richard Cromwell, reinstated as Chancellor of the Duchy of Lancaster the ardent republican John Bradshaw.
 One of the livings at Bradshaw's disposal was the rectory of Mary's Church, Stockport and he presented Paget to it.
 Paget automatically lost Chad's as soon as he accepted Stockport.
-A marginal note in Chad's parish register for 1658/9 relates that: "March 27, Mr. John Bryan was chossen minr. by the whole parish, being the next lord's day after that Mr. Paget had loste the place."
+A marginal note in Chad's parish register for 1658/9 relates that: "March 27, Mr. John Bryan was chos [sic] minr. by the whole parish, being the next lord's day after that Mr. Paget had loste the place."

 Newcome and Paget must have formed a fairly cordial relationship at this stage, as Newcome, a minister of the Collegiate Church in Manchester, visited Stockport to preach every Friday afternoon until the Great Ejection of 1662.
 Thus Newcome and Heyricke were able to visit Paget socially, sitting in the rectory at Stockport to hear the old man reminisce about the resistance to Bishop Morton, its former occupant.
 However Paget did not survive long in his new post.
 He lived to see the restoration of the monarchy but was spared the Ejection.
 It seems likely his deteriorating health forced him to resign some time before his death, as his successor, Henry Warren, was instituted on 21 September 1660.